Daily Transportation in Thailand

 This is a fun experience and must be done.
 The tuk-tuk drivers will also try and hike up the price so make sure you know the price per distance and how far you’re going.
 Even if you only use this option once, it’s worth the great experience, especially at night.

 The busses are very affordable but you need to know Bangkok bus routes and numbers before doing this.
-Have a look online or ask for a bus map at any tourist centre – once you get used to the routes it’s a breeze and really cheap.
+Have a look online or ask for a bus map at any tourist center – once you get used to the routes it’s a breeze and really cheap.
 One word of advice is not to ask the guy on the street for help, everyone will be very helpful but everyone will come with a different answer and I promise it becomes a comedy of errors.

 Chon Buri Province